Share:

 Google Analytics vs Microsoft Power BI Pricing Comparison

-Free Trial No free trial available; full features available for free.
-Free trial for Power BI Pro for 60 days.
+Discounts/Trials No free trial for Analytics 360, but a free version available.
+Free trial available for Power BI Pro for 60 days.

 Support Options Comparison: Google Analytics vs Microsoft Power BI